slightknack/isocore/crates/exorun/docs/04-notes.md

 - for crates/exorun/src/mock_transport.rs, we can move this to tests.rs.
 I think a lot of the tests in tests.rs can be moved to either unit tests in individual files OR to integration tests in the exorun/tests folder.

 - runtime looks mostly good, but like remove instance ideally should e.g. kill the app if it's running or something.
 This is something to look into

+- There has to be a better way to implement bind_local_method